pandit10/CarND-Behavioral-Cloning-P3/README.md

 ## Reflection

-This was an interesting project for me because we had to strongly focus on balancing the dataset appropriately to achieve the desired results.
+This was an interesting project for me because I had to strongly focus on balancing the dataset appropriately to achieve the desired results.
 Along with this I learnt how to write optimized solutions for loading datasets in small constant batches of memory.
+Looking to finish other projects